Hardware Developments

 Background

-On this page, I provide a brief summary of the in-house hardware design and developmental works that I have architected as a lead or carried out as a collaborative (or mentoring) effort at EE, IISc.
+On this page, I provide a brief summary of the in-house hardware design and developmental works that I have architected in the past, as a lead or carried out as a collaborative/mentoring effort at EE, IISc.

 20 kWp Rooftop PV Array